Richard Jaeckel: Career

 Jaeckel's most famous film appearances of the 1950s are in 3:10 to Yuma (1957) and The Naked and the Dead (1958).
 His film career achieved its greatest success in the period 1967 to 1975, in such features as The Dirty Dozen (1967), The Devil's Brigade (1968), Chisum (1970), Sometimes a Great Notion (1971) (for which he received an Academy Award nomination for Best Supporting Actor), Ulzana's Raid (1972), Pat Garrett and Billy the Kid (1973), The Outfit (1973), The Drowning Pool (1975), and Walking Tall Part 2 (1975).
 Chisum was a John Wayne vehicle in which Jaeckel, Christopher George and Andrew Prine all co-starred in prominent supporting roles.
 The three would re-team six years later in Grizzly (1976) (an amiable "Jaws" ripoff reset in the forest), and Jaeckel and George would team again in another "nature strikes back" story, Day of the Animals (1977).

-In 1976 he starred in the B movie Mako: The Jaws of Death.
+In 1976, he starred in the B movie Mako: The Jaws of Death.

-On television, in 1975 he starred as the title character on the episode “Larkin” on Gunsmoke (S20E17).
-In 1977, Jaeckel appeared with Donna Mills, Bill Bixby, and William Shatner in the last episode, entitled "The Scarlet Ribbon", of NBC's western series The Oregon Trail, starring Rod Taylor and Andrew Stevens.
+In 1975, he starred as the title character on the episode "Larkin" on Gunsmoke (S20E17).
+In 1977, Jaeckel appeared with Donna Mills, Bill Bixby, and William Shatner in the last episode, entitled "The Scarlet Ribbon", of NBC's Western series The Oregon Trail, starring Rod Taylor and Andrew Stevens.
 The following year he played Sergeant Lykes in the epic TV miniseries Centennial.

 He had a recurring role in the short-lived Andy Griffith vehicle Salvage 1 (1979).

 The later films in his career included a major role in John Carpenter's 1984 film Starman as an NSA agent hunting an alien life form played by Jeff Bridges as well as in the action films Black Moon Rising with Tommy Lee Jones and Delta Force 2: The Colombian Connection with Chuck Norris.
 In his later years, Jaeckel was known to television audiences as Lt.
-Ben Edwards on Baywatch.
+Ben Edwards on Baywatch from seasons 2-4.
+He also played Al Gibson in the Baywatch Pilot.
 He also co-starred on Robert Urich's ABC series Spenser: For Hire in the role of Lieutenant Martin Quirk.

 Personal life

 On May 29, 1947, Jaeckel married Antoinette Helen Marches in Tijuana, Mexico.
 They had two sons, Barry and Richard.
-His son Barry is a professional golfer who has won on the PGA Tour.

 Death

-Jaeckel died at the age of 70 from cancer, at the Motion Picture & Television Hospital in Woodland Hills, California.
+Jaeckel died of cancer at the age of 70 in 1997 at the Motion Picture & Television Hospital in Woodland Hills, California.

 Recognition

 In 1972, Jaeckel received an Academy Award nomination for Best Supporting Actor for his role in Sometimes a Great Notion.
-In 1992, he received a Golden Boot Award for his work in westerns.
+In 1992, he received a Golden Boot Award for his work in Westerns.